kpreisser/TcpTunnel/README.md

 Additionally, you have a server (e.g. VPS) with a public domain and you have a SSL certificate for it.

 In this case, you could use the TcpTunnel with the following configuration:
-- Run the **Gateway** on the VPS server and configure it to listen at a specific TCP port using SSL/TLS (SSL/TLS for the Gateway is currently only supported on **Windows**), and to allow a session with an ID and password.
+- Run the **Gateway** on the VPS and configure it to listen at a specific TCP port using SSL/TLS (SSL/TLS for the Gateway is currently only supported on **Windows**), and to allow a session with an ID and password.
 - Run the **Proxy-Client** on the machine that has access to the TCP service (VNC server) and configure it to connect to the host and port of the Gateway.